neicnordic/ahm18.neic.nordforsk.org/_crossteams/ho_details2/details.md

 name: details
 ---

-<h3> Slack, Zendesk and github</h3>
+<h3> How to best organize communication within and outside our project</h3>

 <h4>Goals</h4>

-The goal of this show me your tool session is to teach you how Slack, Zendesk and Github are being used within the CodeRefinery project.
+The goal of this show me your tool session is to share your experience on how you organize communication within/outside your project and learn about other NeiC project.

 <h4>Practical information</h4>

 - Length of the session: 15:45-17:00
 - Requirements:

-Please add any relevant information for attendees.
+Please make sure you prepare a short hands-on/show me your tool (5-10mn) when coming to this session.

 <h4>Learning outcomes</h4>